-Alina has joined our team as a volunteer this spring and worked closely with her colleagues on the implementation of this project.
+Alina joined our team as a volunteer this during spring 2018 and worked closely with her colleagues on the implementation of this project.
 She has over 12 years’ experience in financial audit and consultancy, as well as financial reporting.

 She has had the opportunity to experience life for a year in both Canada and Germany at the Regensburg University.
-During the last years, Alina became an ACCA member – Association of Chartered Certified Accountants in UK.
+Alina is also an ACCA member – Association of Chartered Certified Accountants in UK.

 Head of Primary School

 Claire joined our school as a Year 1 teacher in August 2019.
 She has been a qualified teacher for 29 years.
 Claire trained and qualified in the United Kingdom and gained the Qualified Teacher Status in 1991.
 Her teaching career has taken Claire to different schools and scenarios, being an English Co-ordinator, Arts Co-ordinator, Key stage leader, a teacher and also a Co-ordinator of education for children with special needs.
 In Germany, where she has spent nine years with her family, Claire worked for the Ministry of Defence in Service Children’s Schools and she trained and worked as an Early Years Ofsted Inspector – registering and inspecting childcare provision and nurseries across Germany.
 With quite a full career within the education sector across three European countries and nearly three decades, Claire will take over a new position in our school as our Head of Primary.